badboysm890/Youtube2Blog/README.md

 - Has Suggestions over images 🌠
 - Provides a Medium Blog Like editor 📝

-## If you like it Please Gimme some stars ⭐️ so i can enjoy my Spent time
+## If you like it Please Gimme some stars ⭐️ so i can have some motive to do more !! 🥺

 Here is how you can do it !